difflog-project/bingo/README.md

 --------------

 Bingo is mostly written in Python.
 A few small performance-critical pieces of code have been written in C++.
-The core of Bingo crucially depends on the LibDAI inference library, which the build script will clone itself.
+The core of Bingo crucially depends on the LibDAI inference library which the build script will clone itself.
 Ensure that you have the Boost C++ libraries and the gmpxx wrapper to the GMP library installed.
 On Ubuntu, the appropriate dependencies can be installed by running:
 ```